Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/02-knex-adapter.md

     plugins: [
         new ClsPluginTransactional({
             imports: [
-              // module in which the Knex is provided KnexModule
+              // module in which Knex is provided KnexModule
             ],
             adapter: new TransactionalAdapterKnex({
-                // the injection token of the Knex client
+                // the injection token of the Knex client instance
                 knexInstanceToken: KNEX,
             }),
         }),